ryandougc/healthcare-php/README_dev.md

 #### Note

 - **/htdocs** inside the xampp installation directory is where all your files will need to be copied into in order to run the web application start.
-(I'm working on having it point to my heathcare-php work directory instead)
+(I'm working on having it point to my healthcare-php work directory instead)

 <br>